nilskruger/Oral-Semaglutide-and-Heterogeneity-in-Treatment-Benefits-in-People-with-HFpEF-in-Clinical-Practice/README.md

 ## 🧪 About the Analysis

 The primary analyses were conducted on the **Aetion Evidence Platform**, a validated system for generating regulatory-grade real-world evidence and trial emulations.
-This platform has been rigorously benchmarked against FDA Sentinel workflows and validated in the RCT-DUPLICATE initiative.1–3
+This platform has been rigorously benchmarked against FDA Sentinel workflows and validated in the RCT-DUPLICATE initiative.

 The code provided here is **not sufficient to replicate study results**, as it:
 - Does **not include source data** (due to privacy restrictions)